riccardomarin/SpectralShapeAnalysis/README.md

 ---

 ### Available Projects
-This is a (non-exaustive) list of possibilities for the final exam.
+This is a (non-exaustive) list of possibilities for the final exam. \
+[Coming Soon]

 ---

 ### References
-This is a (hopefully exaustive) list of resources that inspired our course.
+This is a (hopefully exaustive) list of resources that inspired our course.\
+[Coming Soon]